ThinkDataEd/student/docs/unit1/lesson17.md

 ###**Lesson**
 1. **<u>Time Use Campaign Data Collection Responses:</u>**

     100. Today is the last day to collect data for the *Time Use* campaign.
-You will be using the **Campaigns** tool to view your survey responses.
-Click on the **Campaigns** tool on your IDS Homepage, found at
-[https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org") and sign in if prompted.
+You will be using the Campaigns Tool to view your survey responses.
+Click on **Campaigns** on your IDS Homepage, found at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org") and sign in if prompted.
 Find the *Time Use* campaign and click on **Responses**.

-    100. Click on the blue plus sign to expand the surveys you have submitted.
+    100. Click on the blue plus sign (<strong style="color: blue;">+</strong>) to expand the surveys you have submitted.
         200. <strong style="color: red;">For which days have you collected data?</strong>

         200. <strong style="color: red;">Do the total number of minutes for each day add up to approximately 1440?</strong>